Scott Raynor: Mainstream success and dismissal from Blink-182

 The tension came to a head in February 1998 as the band embarked on SnoCore, described as "a winter version of the Warped Tour."
 Sharing the stage with Primus, the band was enjoying more success than ever before, but the drama between the musicians had grown substantially.
 Relations reached a low point when the band engaged in a fight on a Nebraska date after SnoCore's conclusion.
 Shortly after the conclusion of SnoCore was a short mini-tour along the western coast, most notably Southern California, the band's favorite place to play.
 The tour ended with the band headlining a sold-out show at the Palladium in Hollywood, where the band had dreamed of performing for years.

 Raynor suffered a "tragic loss" during the West Coast mini-tour and flew home, forcing the band to find a fill-in drummer: Travis Barker of the ska punk support band The Aquabats.
 Barker learned the drum tracks for the band's set in only 45 minutes prior to his first show.
 Raynor returned for the band's Hollywood Palladium performance, and the band became increasingly uneasy and arguments grew worse.
 To offset personal issues, Raynor began to drink heavily and it began to affect the band's performances.
 Following a largely successful Australian tour in the spring, Hoppus and DeLonge presented an ultimatum: quit drinking or go to an in-patient rehab.
 Raynor agreed to both and informed the band of his decision after taking the weekend to mull options.
 According to Raynor, he was fired through a phone call despite his agreement to rehab.
 Despite this, he felt no malice toward his former bandmates and conceded they were "right" to fire him.
 The band minimized the impact of the situation in future interviews and remained vague regarding his departure.
 The band later worked Raynor's departure into a song, "Man Overboard", which makes reference to his alcohol abuse.

+According to Hoppus, who wrote about Raynor’s departure in his memoir Fahrenheit-182, Raynor had chosen to quit the band after being given the ultimatum.
+Hoppus stated, "the relationship with [Raynor] ended on the worst note possible, I feel like there’s a lot unsaid with Scott, and I would love to have that kind of closure at some point in my life.
+I don’t know when that is and it’s not something that I can force."
+Hoppus also revealed that Raynor called him a year after he left the band and, "ran through a laundry list of grievances, both real and imagined, cursed me and Tom, called us hypocrites."
+The phone call was the last time Hoppus spoke to Raynor.